-- 5) data entry
+- 6) data entry

-- 6) data management
+- 7) data management

-- 7) data analysis
+- 8) data analysis

-- 8) chain of custody for data
+- 9) chain of custody for data

 Data entry and management elements of QA/QC procedures should include the use of metric units of measure, proper use of measuring boards and balances, data coding of field sheets and data entry.
 Procedures to verify the accuracy of recorded field data and data entry into an electronic format should be developed.
-These typically involve an independent observer check 5-10% of the original entries.
+These typically involve an independent observer check 5 -10% of the original entries.
+The entire data base should be checked for errors if this sample of original entries reveals a rate of error of more than 5%.